Read our Mobile Security Tips for Better Mobile Data Security from our UI Team Lead, Norbert Miko.

 4. Use antimalware/antivirus software.

 Viruses and malware can also infect smartphones and tablets, even if you are careful.
-So, installing a good antivirus (like Kaspersky or Avast) is a must if you want to keep your data safe.
+So, installing one of the best antivirus softwares is a must if you want to keep your data safe.
 Remember to update your system and apps regularly – new versions may include security improvements.

 5. Keep your sensitive files encrypted.